 Advisement for the major is available from the Information and Decision Sciences Department

 Information Systems, B.S.
-Business Analytics Track Curriculum Guide (Suggested 4-Year Plan of Study)
+General Focus Curriculum Guide (Suggested 4-Year Plan of Study)

-Information systems majors must choose one or multiple tracks.
-Students who choose the General Track are not allowed pursue additional tracks in the Information and Decision Sciences Department.
+Information systems majors must choose one or multiple focuses.
+Students who choose the General Focus are not allowed pursue additional focuses in the Information and Decision Sciences Department.

 The information systems major addresses information analysis, business system design and information systems management.
 The program curriculum emphasizes business and organizational studies as well as information systems technology.
 Students are prepared to enter careers in areas relating to developing, maintaining and using information in a variety of organizational settings.